 These are the times when only gentleness and a sense of humor can give us the strength to settle down...so whenever we wander off, we gently encourage ourselves to "stay and settle down.
 Are we experiencing restlessness?
 Stay!
 Are fear and loathing out of control?
 Stay!
 Aching knees and throbbing back?
 Stay!
 What's for lunch?
 Stay!
 I can't stand this another minute!
 Stay!" ~ Pema Chödrön

 Why is this so important?
-Because when you can train yourself…yep, I said train because that’s what we’re doing - we are re-training our brain.
-Basically meaning, our unconsciousness responses.
-So when we can sit in our anxiety, in our discomfort, in our restlessness.
-When we can come back to ourselves in those challenging moments in our practice a few minutes each day, we begin to notice, over time, that we are able to sit with our discomfort in any moment that presents itself in any part of our day.
+Because when we can train ourselves…yep, I said train because that’s what we’re doing - we are re-training our brains.
+Basically meaning, our unconsciousness, programmed, knee-jerk responses.
+So when we can sit in our anxiety, in our discomfort, in our restlessness, when we can come back to ourselves in those challenging moments in our practice a few minutes each day, we begin to notice, over time, that we are able to sit with our discomfort in any moment that presents itself in any part of our day.